- What if my child has a food allergy?

 - What are the security procedures?

-All Parents are issued a pager at the Nursery Check-in.
-They must return their pager to receive their child(ren).
+All Parents receive a set of check in tags at the Nursery Check-in.
+They must return their tag to receive their child(ren).

 AWANA Clubbers are check in at drop off and require a parent/gaurdian to sign them out at the close of the night.